ixa-ehu/ixa-pipe-nerc/README.md

   Named Entity Recognition.
 In CoNLL.
 These models are more accurate but much slower than the opennlp and baseline models; **only for English**.

-We provide two packages containing ixa-pipe-nerc resources:

-  + The [nerc-default-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-default-resources.tgz) which contains the **required default resources for ixa-pipe-nerc to compile and run**.
-This package is distributed in the releases of IXA Pipeline.
-  + The [nerc-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-resources.tgz) package, which contains **every model and resource** available.

-### Models

 * **English Models**: we offer a variety of Perceptron based models (Collins 2002):